zacyzacy/zacyoungdale-website/content/_index.md

 Worked part time on an unreleased UE4 game about solving crimes.

-- Unreal Engine 4 Gameplay Programmer
-- UI Programmer
-- Blueprints Programmer
+- C++/Blueprints Programmer (Gameplay and UI)
+- Devops, setting up Perforce and later moving to Gitlab Server

 #### Unity C# Programmer